 Mobile RV Mechanic Claim Repairs

 If you do run into a service problem and need to execute a warranty claim, RV Service Shield can dispatch a mobile RV mechanic to come to your location to fix the problem.
-There are some limitations, but most RV problems aren’t the big kind, like a failed transmission or a broken drive shaft.
-They are the smaller, simpler problems like plumbing failures and slides that won’t extend or retract.
+There are some limitations, of course.
+But most RV problems aren’t the big kind, like a failed transmission or a broken drive shaft.
+They are the smaller, simpler problems.
+Think: plumbing failures and slides that won’t extend or retract.

-While there may not be a quick end to RV repair problems, at least the RV consumer can have more control over the RV warranty purchase process.
+There may not be a quick end to RV repair problems.
+But at least the RV consumer has more control over the RV warranty purchase process.
 You can opt for a traditional warranty, or give RV Service Shield a try.
 Get a free quote for an RV Service Shield RV warranty.
 Note that due to state regulations, RV Service Shield is not available for residents of California, Washington, Florida, or Massachusetts.

 At RV LIFE, we build tools that make camping simple.
 We run a network of websites and services that help RVers get the most out of their adventures.